-And, your entire account balance earns 0.35% APY.
-This interest rate is higher than many online checking account rates.
+And, your entire account balance earns 0.03% APY.
+This interest rate is higher than some online checking account rates.
 And, you don’t have to keep a high account balance.

-You can also get paper checks, and you enjoy online bill pay and mobile deposit.
+You can also get paper checks for free along with online bill pay and mobile deposit.

 One of the biggest cons is that you must have a Schwab brokerage account.
-You see, Schwab is another online broker at heart.
-Your brokerage account must have a $1,000 starting balance.
+The good news is that the Schwab investing account is free and has no account minimums.

 If you don’t want to invest with Charles Schwab, avoid this online bank.

 - No ATM fees anywhere in the world